PalMuc/triangulation/README.md

 ## Description ##
 This repository includes all the codes used to analyze the data for the various phylogenies.

-For the morphology analysis, the results obtained in the different steps can be found in [Morphology/Morphology_files.zip](https://github.com/PalMuc/triangulation/blob/main/Morphology/Morphology_NEXUS.zip.xz).
+All morphology-related files can be found in [Morphology/](https://github.com/PalMuc/triangulation/tree/main/Morphology) For the morphology analysis, the results obtained in the different steps can be found in [Morphology/Morphology_files.zip](https://github.com/PalMuc/triangulation/blob/main/Morphology/Morphology_NEXUS.zip.xz).

-For the genome gene content analysis, the results obtained in the different steps can be provided upon request, because the file is too big for the repository, it has ~3 TB size uncompressed.
+For the genome gene content analysis, three hundred forty-seven directories of genome gene content data that contain all the results from the different steps of the pipeline (uncompressed ~3 TB, compressed 645 GB - too large to be stored here) can be provided upon request.

 All the steps are listed and described below, for an overview see Figure 1.